pryv/example-apps-web/hf-data/README.md

 | <img src="images/tracker-1.png" alt="tracker" style="zoom:50%;" /> | <img src="images/acc-collect.png" alt="collect" style="zoom:50%;" /> |

-Collected HF data from mouse or phone is displayed in real time to the user, along with the previous recordings and the fetch frequency (in points/s).
+Collected HF data from mouse or phone motion is displayed in real time to the user, along with the previous recordings and the fetch frequency (in points/s).

 |Desktop                                                 | Mobile                                                  |
 | -------------------------------------------------------|---------------------------------------------------------|